Combat System

 Attacks & Suited Damage

 When you attack, draw cards equal to your weapon's modifier and aim for the enemy's Target Card.
-On a hit, the suits you drew determine your damage!
+On a hit, count the suits you drew—each suit damages that HP pool!

 Damage Calculation Example